Menu

 1 Liter bottled water (Dollar Store) (all provided)

-1 Toothbrush (Dollar Store)
+1 Toothbrush (Dollar Store) (all provided)

 1 Tube Toothpaste (Dollar Store) (all provided)